Strategy

 Beyond the Big Three: Microsoft, Hippocratic AI, and OpenEvidence (and Why They Matter More for FQHCs)

 The Anthropic / OpenAI / Google trio gets the headlines.
-But Microsoft Dragon Copilot is the only major-lab pricing structure that recognizes safety-net economics (60% rural discount).
+As of May 2026, Microsoft Dragon Copilot AND Suki AI both offer FQHC-specific pricing (60% rural discount; FQHC-discount with 9x ROI).
 Hippocratic AI has the strongest physician founding bench of any AI lab ($3.5B valuation, 2 MD co-founders).
 OpenEvidence is already inside your FQHC — 40% of US physicians use it daily.
-Here's why these three matter more than the frontier labs for community health.
+Here's why these three matter more than the frontier labs for community health — plus how CA AB 3030/SB 1120 reshape the deployment calculus.

-But the meaningful HIMSS 2026 announcement for FQHCs was the Microsoft Rural Health Resiliency Program.
+The meaningful HIMSS 2026 announcement for FQHCs was the Microsoft Rural Health Resiliency Program.
 Eligible rural hospitals get 60% off Dragon Copilot, plus readiness assessments and consulting via Pivot Point Consulting.
-This is the only major-lab pricing structure that explicitly recognizes the economics of safety-net providers.

 The eligibility criteria appear to track HRSA rural designations and Critical Access Hospital status.
 Many California FQHCs have rural sites in Mendocino, Lake, Trinity, Humboldt, Del Norte, Modoc, Lassen, Plumas, Sierra, Inyo, Mono, Tuolumne, Calaveras, and Mariposa counties — exactly the geography the program targets.
 If your FQHC operates in any of those service areas, the discount conversation is worth having.